The curious island that ‘changes country’ twice a year

 Over the centuries, several countries have been involved in geographic disputes over condominiums.
 Governments have spent decades arguing over the details of who owns what and for what reason.
 Typically, condominiums are not centers of empires but rather experimental geopolitical annexes.

 Currently, there are eight such condominiums around the world.
-They include Lake Constance, a tripartite condominium between Austria, Germany and Switzerland; in addition to the district of Brčko and the disputed territory of the Serbian Republic, both in Bosnia and Herzegovina.
+They include Lake Constance, a tripartite condominium between Austria, Germany and Switzerland; in addition to the district of Br?ko and the disputed territory of the Republic of Serbia, both in Bosnia and Herzegovina.

 There are also the Common Regime Area, which is a maritime region shared by Colombia and Jamaica, and the Abyei region, claimed by Sudan and South Sudan.